GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ###Ruby on Rails

-*	Open source web application framework runs on Ruby
+*	Open source web application framework that runs on Ruby
-*	Allows you to create web applications that talk to and query a database.
+*	Allows you to create web applications that query a database.

 ![Ruby Images ](../../assets/ruby/ruby_img.png )